1985–86 Hartford Whalers season: Whalers 3, Nordiques 0

-Harford Whalers 3, Quebec Nordiques 0

 Canadiens 4, Whalers 3

 The Whalers faced the Montreal Canadiens in a best-of-seven series to determine the champion of the Adams Division.
-Montreal finished the regular season with a 40-33-7 record, earning 87 points and second place in the Adams Division.
+Montreal finished the regular season with a 40–33–7 record, earning 87 points and second place in the Adams Division.
 In the first round of the post-season, the Canadiens swept the Boston Bruins in three games.
-The Whalers and Canadiens had previously met in the post-season during the 1979-80 season, as Montreal swept Hartford in the first round of the playoffs.
+The Whalers and Canadiens had previously met in the post-season during the 1979–80 season, as Montreal swept Hartford in the first round of the playoffs.

 The series opened on April 17 at the Montreal Forum in Montreal.
 The two clubs skated to a scoreless first period, as Mike Liut shut the door for the Whalers, making 14 saves during the period.
-In the second period, Hartford opened the scoring with a goal by Stew Gavin at 4:24 to take a 1-0 lead.
-Just over two minutes later, the Whalers struck again, as Sylvain Turgeon scored to make it 2-0 for the Whalers.
-Late in the second period, John Anderson scored on the power play, as the Whalers took a 3-0 lead into the third period.
-Midway through the third period, the Canadiens Chris Nilan ended the shutout bid by Liut, as he scored to cut the Whalers lead to 3-1.
-The Whalers Stew Gavin scored his second goal of the game as he scored an empty net goal with 58 seconds left in the period, as Hartford won the game 4-1 and took a 1-0 series lead.
+In the second period, Hartford opened the scoring with a goal by Stew Gavin at 4:24 to take a 1–0 lead.
+Just over two minutes later, the Whalers struck again, as Sylvain Turgeon scored to make it 2–0 for the Whalers.
+Late in the second period, John Anderson scored on the power play, as the Whalers took a 3–0 lead into the third period.
+Midway through the third period, the Canadiens Chris Nilan ended the shutout bid by Liut, as he scored to cut the Whalers lead to 3–1.
+The Whalers Stew Gavin scored his second goal of the game as he scored an empty net goal with 58 seconds left in the period, as Hartford won the game 4–1 and took a 1–0 series lead.

 The second game of the series was played on April 19 in Montreal.
 In the first period, the Canadiens scored first, as Stephane Richer scored on the power play at 12:33 of the period.
-Just under five minutes later, Guy Carbonneau of the Canadiens scored to make it 2-0.
-The Canadiens dominated the Whalers in the first period, outshooting them 15-2.
-In the second period, the Canadiens Guy Carbonneau scored his second goal of the game 6:12 into the period, making it 3-0 for Montreal.
-The Whalers responded with a power play goal by Ray Ferraro just over a minute later, as Hartford cut the Canadiens lead to 3-1.
-This would be as close as Hartford would get, as the Canadiens shut down the Whalers for the rest of the game, winning the contest 3-1 and tying the series up at 1-1.
+Just under five minutes later, Guy Carbonneau of the Canadiens scored to make it 2–0.
+The Canadiens dominated the Whalers in the first period, outshooting them 15–2.
+In the second period, the Canadiens Guy Carbonneau scored his second goal of the game 6:12 into the period, making it 3–0 for Montreal.
+The Whalers responded with a power play goal by Ray Ferraro just over a minute later, as Hartford cut the Canadiens lead to 3–1.
+This would be as close as Hartford would get, as the Canadiens shut down the Whalers for the rest of the game, winning the contest 3–1 and tying the series up at 1–1.